wikipedia2vec/wikipedia2vec/docs/benchmarks.md

 | WS-353-SIM | 0.7597 | **0.7833** |

 ### Word Analogy
-In both of the Word Analogy tasks, the embedding trained by Wikipedia2Vec significantly outperform than the embedding trained by gensim.
+In both of the Word Analogy tasks, the embeddings trained by Wikipedia2Vec significantly outperformed the embedding trained by gensim.

 | Dataset | Wikipedia2Vec | gensim |
 |-----------|------------|------------|